 We experienced a Mayan ceremony for our friends’ wedding near Playa del Carmen.
 It was beautiful, simple and focused on nature, so well aligned with what we like!

 Akumal means “Turtles” for the Mayans.
-Turtles come to Akumal Beach to feed on the sea grass so you can see many of them while snorkelling.
+Turtles come to Akumal Beach to feed on the seagrass so you can see many of them while snorkelling.
 It’s really not the best place to see turtles in the world but those who never had this opportunity will surely be happy with their encounters.
-I found it too busy to my taste and the visitbility wasn’t too good.
+I found it too busy for my taste and the visibility wasn’t too good.

-We only had a few hours to fill during that day as we came back late from the wedding and had to pick up friends at the airport in the afternoon.
-Our car broke down on the way, which was a great opportunity for me to realise I could speak Spanish when I’m annoyed.
+That day, our car broke down on the motorway, which was a great opportunity for me to realise I could speak Spanish when I’m annoyed.
 They wanted us to wait for quite a long time on the side of the motorway, but my request to “hablar con el director” did some magic.
 It was also a good lesson that plans should stay flexible when you’re driving around the Yucatan Peninsula with an old car.